Page Reviewed / Updated - May 2016

 New York's Consumer-Directed Personal Assistance Program goes by several names including the abbreviations CDPAP, CDPAPNYS or CDPA.
 It is less a program and more a method of receiving benefits under other programs.
 However, many people think of it as a distinct program and it may be easier to do so.
 In short, Consumer-Directed Personal Assistance is designed for elderly or disabled residents that require and are eligible to receive home care, personal care or skilled nursing services and wish to maintain control over whom provides these services.
-As consumers of care services, they are choosing to direct their own care hence the phrase "consumer direction".
+As consumers of care services, they are choosing to direct their own care hence the phrase "consumer direction."
 To avoid confusion, readers should note that consumer-direction is also sometimes referred to as participant direction, self-direction, or cash and counseling.

 The CDPAP program works as follows.
 An eligible individual elects to participate in the program; they work with a county caseworker and medical professional to determine the level of care they require and to create a "Care Plan".
 The Care Plan contains the number of hours of care they will require each week.
 The participating individual is then given the flexibility to hire, train and supervise their care providers (also referred to as "PA"s).
 One factor that makes this program especially popular is that friends and certain family members can be hired as care providers / PAs.
 To be clear, parents, spouses and legal guardians are excluded from being paid caregivers, but siblings, ex-spouses and the adult children are eligible.
 While program participants are responsible for the hiring and management of their care providers, a Fiscal Intermediary is used to oversee time-sheet processing and employee payments.

 To be eligible, elderly or disabled NY residents have to demonstrate need for assistance with their activities of daily living; they must qualify for home care, personal care or skilled nursing and they must be eligible to receive Medicaid.